 Director’s Service Contracts

 Director’s Service Contracts are the documents on which the exact terms of a director’s relationship with a company are specified.
 The duties, obligations, and responsibilities of the individual as a director to the company are specified and, if the individual is an executive director, the contract will also incorporate their terms as an employee of the company.
 In this respect it acts as a contract of employment, while at the same time specifying and regulating the extra aspects of being a director.
-Hewetts have a great deal of experience creating and drafting Service Contracts for companies of all sizes.
+Hewetts have a great deal of experience preparing and drafting Service Contracts for companies of all sizes, as well as advising on already-existing agreements.
+We are based in Reading but operate a national service.

 Some laypeople running their own limited companies are unaware of their legal obligations with regard service contracts, and this can have serious consequences.
 The Companies Act 2006 means that a written service contract or written memorandum of terms must exist, clearly stating the services and duties of all the directors of the company: